 This bill proposes several updates to the existing statutes regarding pet dealers in Arizona.
 It maintains the current civil penalties for violations, specifically setting them at $1,000 for a first violation, $2,500 for a second violation within five years, and $5,000 for subsequent violations.
-The bill introduces new provisions allowing local jurisdictions to seek injunctive relief against pet dealers violating specific sections, and it clarifies that each order for obtaining dogs or cats is considered a single act, regardless of the number obtained.
+The bill clarifies that both the state and local jurisdictions can enforce these regulations.
+Additionally, it introduces a new provision allowing individuals to seek injunctive relief against pet dealers violating specific sections of the law.

 Statutes affected: